Kakizoe Tōru: Retirement from sumo

 Troubled by a foot injury, Kakizoe fell to makushita 56 for the May 2012 tournament, at the time the sixth lowest rank ever held by a former san'yaku wrestler.
 He announced his retirement before the tournament began, and stayed in sumo as a coach at his stable (now renamed Fujishima stable) under the elder name Oshiogawa-oyakata.
 In October 2012, he switched to the Ikazuchi name.
 In August 2013, when his former stablemate Musashimaru established his own Musashigawa stable, Kakizoe moved with him.
 In October 2020 he moved to Irumagawa stable.
 It was announced after the January 2023 tournament that on February 1 he would be taking over as head coach of the stable, which would be changing its name to Ikazuchi stable accordingly, due to the imminent retirement of Irumagawa Oyakata (former sekiwake Tochitsukasa).

 Fighting style

 Kakizoe was an oshi-sumo specialist, preferring pushing and thrusting techniques.
 His most common winning move was oshi-dashi (push-out), which accounted for around 43 percent of his career victories.
 He was vulnerable to defeat if his opponents grab hold of his mawashi.

 Family

 Kakizoe is married, with two children.
 His wife, Eimi, is a former amateur sumo wrestler who won the Sumo World Championships.
-His eldest son, Haruku, is a member of the renowned Saitama Sakae High School sumo club.
+His eldest son, Haruku, was a member of the renowned Saitama Sakae High School sumo club.
+His son made his professional debut at the July 2026 tournament under his real last name (Kakizoe).